 This store requires javascript to be enabled for some features to work correctly.

-When should I throw out my old menstrual cup?
+When should I throw out my old menstrual cup or disc?

-There’s no set expiry or lifespan for most menstrual cups, because it really depends on how frequently it is used and how well it is cared for.
-It’s best to always refer to the manufacturer’s recommendations when it comes to how to care for your cup.
+There is no set expiry or lifespan for most menstrual cups or discs, because it really depends on how frequently it is used and how well it is cared for.
+It’s best to always refer to the manufacturer’s recommendations when it comes to how to care for them.

-Most menstrual cups can be reused for 5-10 years, but should be replaced if you notice any damage like cracks, tears or holes developing.
-Even though these might not affect how well the cup performs, it can make the cup harder to clean properly and put you at an increased risk of infections like TSS.
-You should also dispose of your menstrual cup if you notice it has a smell that can’t be removed with cleaning or if the surface changes texture in any way.
-Stains on the surface of your menstrual cup are normal and don't necessarily mean it needs to be replaced - find out more about preventing and removing menstrual cup stains.
+Most menstrual cups and discs can be reused for 5-10 years but should be replaced if you notice any damage like cracks, tears or holes developing.
+You should also dispose of your menstrual cup or disc if you notice it has a smell that can’t be removed with cleaning or if the surface changes texture in any way.
+Stains on the surface of your menstrual cup or disc are normal and don't necessarily mean they need to be replaced - find out more about preventing and removing menstrual cup stains and our detailed blog on The Lifespan of a Menstrual Cup or Disc

-It depends on what material your menstrual cup is made of and where you live.
+It depends on what material your cup or disc is made of and where you live.

 TPE (a type of plastic) menstrual cups like the Hello Cup or MeLuna on the other hand, are easier to recycle.
 Just make sure your local recycling facility accepts number 7 plastics.